kotalilyy/pac-man/README.md

 ## Credits

-Follow this [tutorial](https://www.youtube.com/watch?v=Tk48dQCdQ3E) to create this game.
+Click [here](https://www.youtube.com/watch?v=Tk48dQCdQ3E) if you would like to create this game.

 Thanks @[CodingWith-Adam](https://github.com/CodingWith-Adam)